 Unit IV- Yoga for Management of Depression and Anxiety

 - a.
 Concept, Meaning and Definition of Depression and Anxiety - b.
-Causes, Symptoms, Consequences of Depression and Anxiety - c.
-Tackling ill-effects of Depression and Anxiety a.
-Concept of Religion; meaning and significance
+Causes, Symptoms, Consequences of Depression and Anxiety c.
+Tackling ill-effects of Depression and Anxiety

 Unit V Yoga and Diversity in Religion